Asian Footballer of the Year: IFFHS award

+The IFFHS Asian Player of the Year is an annual prize presented by International Federation of Football History & Statistics (IFFHS).
+It had originally been the predecessor of the AFC Player of the Year, and was revived when the AFC award was halted between 2020 and 2022.

 AFC award

 The AFC Player of the Year is an annual prize presented by Asian Football Confederation (AFC).
 It is awarded to the Asian player who has the best performance at AFC club(s) in a calendar year.